streamingfast/hivemapper-fleet-management/README.md

-# hivemapper-fleet-management
-Fleet Management for the Hivemapper Network
+# Fleet Management for the Hivemapper Network

 This README will serve as an explainer on creating a Hivemapper fleet, adding driver accounts to your Hivemapper fleet, setting and changing token splits, locking dashcam access to your fleet of drivers, and exporting historical driving data of your fleet members.